RedisInsight/RedisInsight/tests/playwright/README.md

 at java.base/jdk.internal.loader.NativeLibraries.load(Native Method)
 ```

-however running the report from a server or IDE also works so it is up to you
+However, running the report from a server or IDE also works, so it is up to you.

 ## Writing test
-Currently, the flow once the run starts is provide some configuration based on playwrite.config.ts [test project](https://playwright.dev/docs/test-projects)
+Currently, the flow once the run starts is: provide some configuration based on `playwright.config.ts` [test project](https://playwright.dev/docs/test-projects)
-(project can be viewed as a way to parametrize the tests) to the [fixture](https://playwright.dev/docs/next/test-fixtures#introduction) of the test located in [fixtures folder](./fixtures).
+(project can be viewed as a way to parametrize the tests) to the [fixture](https://playwright.dev/docs/next/test-fixtures#introduction) of the test located in the [fixtures folder](./fixtures).
-In the folder there is base a base fixture to start the browser that is required.
-Depending on the required steps you can do actions even before and after hooks in the tests.
+In the folder, there is a base fixture to start the browser that is required.
+Depending on the required steps, you can do actions even before and after hooks in the tests.
-Good example is running services, browsers etc. From the fixture you can pass down test configuration or any other data required.
+A good example is running services, browsers, etc. From the fixture, you can pass down test configuration or any other data required.
-Once in the test the run follows any regular unit testing framework flow.
+Once in the test, the run follows any regular unit testing framework flow.

 ```mermaid
 sequenceDiagram